Innovate is organised by The Factory NZ Limited.

 Will I lose intellectual property rights surrounding my entry?

 To the extent that you own any intellectual property rights around the idea included in your entry, those rights will remain your property.
 Nothing in these Terms grants us any interest in those rights (other than to the extent necessary for making an assessment in accordance with these Terms).

 If the idea included in your entry involves the use of any third party intellectual property, this must be disclosed in your entry.

-BCC is committed to ensuring that all intellectual property contributors that arise from entry into the competition are recognised.
+The Factory NZ is committed to ensuring that all intellectual property contributors that arise from entry into the programme are recognised.

 We recognise the sensitivity of the information you provide, and will take care in handling confidential matters.
-BCC will ensure that its services are delivered in a manner that preserves the privacy of inventors, the confidentiality of commercially sensitive information and protects any potential value in intellectual property arising from an innovation.
+The Factory NZ will ensure that its services are delivered in a manner that preserves the privacy of inventors, the confidentiality of commercially sensitive information and protects any potential value in intellectual property arising from an innovation.

 Entrants that become a finalist will be required to sign a non-disclosure agreement to ensure the ideas discussed will remain confidential.

 Obligations of confidentiality will not apply in relation to information which:

 1. Is or becomes publicly known;